 - A problem people aren’t aware of yet

-This is the cautious group.
-While they make like anecdotes well enough, they’ll need a lot more convincing.
+This is a cautious group.
+While they make anecdotes well enough, they’ll need a lot more convincing.
 They are probably suspicious of your motives.
 So how do you overcome their skepticism?
 Work out what their doubts are ahead of time and respond to them.

 - Make yourself an expert – People should be able to look to you for answers to their questions.
 Make sure everything can be found easily on your website.
 Most of us do a ton of research before we even buy some new sneakers – donating to a charity takes even more.

 - Have an FAQ section – Try to anticipate what objections a skeptical person might have about your nonprofit or your cause.
 Get the answers and then post the FAQs on your website, include them in your fundraising materials, and give them out to volunteers.